-Summer is right around the corner, and as temperatures begin to rise in Arizona, pools call out to us.
-Pools are not only great for entertaining and cooling off, but they serve as a great source of exercise.
+It’s the end of summer, and it’s not only time to take in those refreshing dips in your pool but to use this time as a great source of exercise.
 The body systems that receive the most benefits from aquatic exercise include the cardiovascular and musculoskeletal systems.
 The hydrostatic pressure of water can decrease any edema or swelling and help with circulation.
 Water buoyancy supports part of your body weight, making it easier to move and unload any painful joints.
 Water also provides resistance to some movements to strengthen muscles.
 These benefits help improve strength, cardiovascular endurance, overall fitness levels, and activity tolerance.

-Here are five pool exercises you can do at home, at the gym, or your neighborhood pool:
+Here are five pool exercises you can do at home, at the gym, or in the pool:

 Bring feet shoulder-width apart and squat down as if you will sit in a chair.
 To increase the difficulty, use foam weights at the water’s surface.